 Director.
-Mr. White became Compensation Committee Chairman in January 2021 and Chairman of the Governance Committee in June 2021.
 Mr. White was first elected to the Board in 2017.
-For the past five years he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of stocker cattle, cow/calf and wheat.
+Mr. White currently serves as Chairman of the Compensation Committee and is a member of the Governance Committee.
+For the past five years, he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of stocker cattle, cow/calf, and wheat.
 Mr. White serves as Woodward County Commissioner for District I and as President of Bull Creek Cattle Company, a family farming corporation.
 He is involved in commercial property ownership and management as managing member of Bull Creek Properties LLC, Managing member of Hillcrest Property Management LLC, and as President of Bull Creek Enterprises, Inc. Mr. White serves on the Trust Committee of the NW Oklahoma Solid Waste Disposal Authority, a landfill in Woodward County, Oklahoma.
-He is a past member/President of the Mooreland Public Schools Board of Education.
+He is a past member and President of the Mooreland Public Schools Board of Education.
 Mr. White was elected to a three-year term expiring in 2023.